-Marc Ribaudo is currently a Senior Economist in the Conservation and Environment Branch of ERS's Resource and Rural Economics Division.
-His primary areas of expertise are water quality, and policy design for addressing agriculture-related environmental issues.
+Marc Ribaudo is a Senior Agricultural Economist in the Conservation and Environment Branch in the Resource and Rural Economics Division.

-Marc has spent his entire professional career at ERS, beginning in 1983.
-Initial projects centered on the water quality benefits from soil conservation programs and the Conservation Reserve Program.
-Other issues he has studied include targeting conservation programs for water quality improvement, costs of reducing atrazine in water, costs of reducing nutrient loads to the Gulf of Mexico, design of nonpoint source control policies, environmental credit trading, costs of managing manure to reduce impacts on water quality, the influence of environmental stringency on farm management decisions, and agriculture's potential role in markets for ecosystem services.
+Marc has been with ERS since 1983.
+He specializes in conservation and environmental policies related to water quality.
+His research agenda has included work on the water quality benefits of the Conservation Reserve Programs, targeting conservation programs for water quality improvement, costs of reducing atrazine in water, costs of reducing nutrient loads to the Chesapeake Bay and the Gulf of Mexico, design of nonpoint source control policies, costs of managing manure to reduce impacts on water quality, and the design of markets for environmental services.

-American Agricultural Economics Association and Northeastern Agricultural and Resource Economics Association
+American Agricultural Economics Association, Northeastern Agricultural and Resource Economics Association, Soil and Water Conservation Society of America.

 Ribaudo, M.; Weinberg, M. (2005) "Improving Air and Water Quality Can Be Two Sides of the Same Coin."
 Amber Waves, Vol. 3, No. 4, pp. 34-41.